Catawba Nuclear Station

-The Catawba Nuclear Station is a nuclear power plant located on a 391 acre peninsula, called "Concord Peninsula", that reaches out into Lake Wylie, in York, South Carolina, USA.
+The Catawba Nuclear Station is a nuclear power plant located on a 391 acre peninsula, called "Concord Peninsula", that reaches out into Lake Wylie, in York, South Carolina, US.
 Catawba utilizes a pair of Westinghouse four-loop pressurized water reactors.

 As a part of the Megatons to Megawatts Program Catawba was one of the plants that received and tested 4 fuel assemblies containing MOX fuel with the plutonium supplied from old weapons programs.
 Because concerns of nuclear proliferation are greater with fuel containing plutonium, special precautions and added security were used around the new fuel.
 The four test assemblies did not perform as expected and at present those plans are shelved.

 History

 In 2005, Catawba Nuclear Station's Unit 1 was selected to test four fuel assemblies containing mixed oxide (MOX) fuel, incorporating 140 kg of plutonium supplied from recycled nuclear weapons material.
-The MOX fuel pellets were supplied by the Cadarache reprocessing facilitiy, and placed into fuel assemblies at the Melox facility, both in France.
+The MOX fuel pellets were supplied by the Cadarache reprocessing facility, and placed into fuel assemblies at the Melox facility, both in France.
 This test was part of the "Megatons to Megawatts" program, which was part of the Plutonium Management and Disposition Agreement between the United States and Russia.